Bounce Rates – Why Are They So Important to Success of a Website?

-Not only is this the best program available globally, you can experience the entire training absolutely FREE for 7 days.
+Not only is this the best program available globally, but you can also experience the entire training absolutely FREE for 7 days.
 Plus, you can build yourself a FREE website and it will remain FREE for as long as you choose.
-You can continue to work on your Free website for a lifetime, if that is your choice.
+You can continue to work on your Free website for a lifetime if that is your choice.

 If you enjoy my review of Wealthy Affiliate and decide to venture further to have the pleasure of the entire program, I will be there to welcome you.